wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-integration.md

 # Create Your First Integration

-An integration is a component with logic to integrate APIs, microservices, applications, and data in different languages and formats.
+An integration component integrates APIs, microservices, applications, and data in different languages and formats.

 Consider a scenario where a developer has created an integration in [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) and wants to use it for API-led integration by exposing it in Choreo.
 In this tutorial, you will learn how to do the following actions to address this requirement:

-- Expose an integration created in [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) as a Choreo component by connecting the GitHub repository in which it resides to Choreo.
+- Expose an integration created in [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) as an API in Choreo by connecting the GitHub repository in which it resides to Choreo.
 - Deploy the Integration component to the development environment.
 - Test the Integration component.
 - Observe statistics for the Integration component.
 - Publish the Integration component and try it out in the production environment.

-For this tutorial, let's use a basic sample application that returns `Hello` as the response when you invoke it.
+For this tutorial, let's use a basic sample application for the purpose of exposing a proxy service developed in the [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).

 !!! tip "Before you begin!"
-    To try this tutorial, you can use a sample integration designed via [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).<br/><br/>To do this, fork the [Hello World Project repository](https://github.com/chameerar/hello-world-project).
+    To try this tutorial, you can use a sample integration designed via [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).<br/><br/>To do this, fork the [https://github.com/wso2/choreo-examples/tree/main/ipaas/wso2-synapse/simple-proxy](https://github.com/wso2/choreo-examples/tree/main/ipaas/wso2-synapse/simple-proxy).

 ## Step 1: Create